 Whether you choose to backup via iTunes or iCloud, you might want to delete this backup at some point.
 Maybe the backup file got corrupted, or maybe you’re running out of storage space on your Mac or in iCloud.
-Or maybe you have an entirely different reason to want to delete your iPhone or iPad backup file.
+Or maybe you have an entirely different reason to delete your iPhone or iPad backup file.

 Whatever the reason is, we’ve got you covered.
 In this post, we will learn how to delete an iPhone backup from a Mac and we’ll also see how to delete a backup file from iCloud…